|

 Forest during late-summer.
 The butterfly looks like the Common

 Dusky Blue, with very similar wing patterns but in paler colour.
-The
+This

 -